jamesturner-dev/cb/README.md

 - Fix Tags link / endpoint.
 Maybe make a new route instead of using parms on links?

+- look up the count records the right way...  tbh it's faster this way :/

+- **The Short URL Dealio**

 `to be clear this *works* now, but it's janky for instance /cb/VyV => google.com but lets move to backend `

 - Finalize the route for the short link.
 As of now it's /cb/:cb and can be improved